 - Water container plants as needed and fertilize them with a water-soluble fertilizer such as compost tea or worm castings.

-Fruit Trees and Vines in Cool and Cold Regions
+Fruit Trees and Vines in Zones 3-6

 - Spray fruit trees for over-wintering pests with dormant spray oil when the temperature rises above 45ºF (7ºC) and before buds break.
 Spray peaches, nectarines, apples, pears, plums, and almonds with a copper-based fungicide.
 As long as the buds have not broken, apply a second spray to trees in about 14 days.

 - Spray peaches and nectarines with a fungicide recommended for peach leaf curl.
-Sprinkle sulphate of potash around the root-feeding area of apples, pears, and plums to encourage good fruiting later in the year.
+Sprinkle sulfate of potash around the root-feeding area of apples, pears, and plums to encourage good fruiting later in the year.

 - Mulch established fruit trees and bushes with garden compost or rotted manure.